Combine Concaves Purpose

-Whether you are using a John Deere or a Case IH combine, your concave plays a vital role in the quality of your harvested crop.
-The combine concave performs two important functions – threshing and separating.
+Whether your harvest is a John Deere or a Case IH combine, your concave plays a vital role in the quality of your harvested crop.
+The combine concave performs two important functions- threshing and separating.
 The threshing process frees the seeds from the plants.
 Then the separation process moves the seeds away from the chaff.

 How Combine Concaves Work